HELP US TO TELL THE STORY OF THOSE WHO HAVE LIVED, FOUGHT AND DIED IN CONFLICT SINCE 1914

 Unrestricted donation allows IWM to continue its vital work of remembering and honouring those that lived and died as a result of conflict.
 Your donation would not only allow IWM to keep its doors open to the public but also continue its education and interpretation programmes to reach an even wider audience.
 In 2019 we attracted over 2.6million visitors to our sites who engaged with the permanent and temporary exhibitions on displays.

 Unrestricted donations allow IWM to assess the greatest need at the time of the donation which may be the final phase of a new project or programme such as the new Second World War and Holocaust Galleries, vital research programmes with the IWM Institute or continuing with an education programme that may not have been possible without your support.

 Any gift we receive, no matter the size, makes a vital contribution to our ongoing work.
 Including a legacy gift to IWM in your will is straightforward, gifts can be a specified sum or a proportion of your residuary estate.

-When referencing IWM you do not need to quote a charity number as the Imperial War Museum is an exempt charity under the terms of the Charities Act 1993 Schedule 2 paragraphs (u) and (w).
+When referencing IWM you do not need to quote a charity number as the Imperial War Museum is an exempt charity under the terms of the Charities Act 2011 Schedule 3 paragraphs 23 and 28(1).
 As such we do not have a Charity Registration Number.

 This information is not intended to constitute legal advice, when making your will please do so in consultation with an independent professional adviser.